gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | Stop the left motor.

-| The code below runs the left motor continuously, has a 1 sec sleep, then stops it.
+| The code below runs the left motor continuously, but after 1 sec, it stops it.
+| The motor keeps running during the sleep.

 .. code-block:: python